For tax nerds

 For non-California taxpayers, replace 13.3% with your state rate.
 Texas/Florida residents subtract that component.

 Emma is a hedge fund employee with $500,000 in W-2 income and another $200,000 in short-term capital gains from her personal trading portfolio.
-She’s in the 37% federal bracket, with STCG taxed at 37%.
+She has no long-term capital gains — all her realized gains are short-term.
+She’s in the 37% federal bracket.

 Scenario 2: Borrower has significant long-term capital gains (LTCG) only